tng-coop/CmsModel/README.md

 ```bash
 python cli.py
 ```
-The application opens a Tkinter window showing the category tree.
+The application opens a PyQt window showing the category tree.
 Closing the window returns you to the interactive prompt.
 Type `help` to see available commands and `exit` to quit.